A guide to finding your “goldilocks cup”.

 7. Surface Finish

 Menstrual cups are manufactured with different finishes (i.e. matte or smooth) and menstrual cup grips patterns and stems also come in different finishes and profiles (e.g. raised or more low lying).
 A more pronounced grip pattern makes removal easier but may also irritate the delicate skin of the vagina whilst a smoother finish provides may be more comfortable and easier to clean but more difficult to remove, particularly for novice cup users.

 JuJu is available in the original smooth finish in a Model 1 and 2 or the newer grippy finish in a Model 1, 2 3 and 4.
 The newer model has a more pronounced grip pattern in a matte finish on the base of the cup and a thicker stem with ‘nodes’ which act as trim points if you prefer a shorter stem on your cup.

-Generally clear cups are free of pigments/dyes so choose clear or opaque if you want an addative free menstraul cup.
+Generally, clear cups are free of pigments/dyes so choose clear or opaque if you want an additive-free menstrual cup.

 Remember there is a wide range of “normal” and what works for someone else may not work for you.
 Take some time to do your research, compare menstrual cups size and recommendations and try the JuJu Cup Size Selector Quiz to find the right size menstrual cup for you.